coderaiser/putout/README.md

 Make sure that you are running a relatively recent (≥14.8) version of Node.

 ## Usage

+> *”Grown-ups never understand anything by themselves, and it is tiresome for children to be always and forever explaining things to them”*
+>
+> *(c) Antoine de Saint-Exupéry*

+🐊 `Putout` tries to be clear and likes a lot to exaplian things.
+So when you write `putout --help` most likely you will hear gladly purr :

 ```
 Usage: putout [options] [path]